The majority of my patients will always ask the question if there are any supplements that we recommend to speed up and boost their fat loss efforts.

 L-carnitine supplements usually come in powder or capsule form, and they are designed as a dietary supplementation to support the natural L-carnitine production in your body.

 I found them particularly helpful during my intense training periods.

 The way it works is as a transporter of fatty acids to the individual cells in your body.

-It’s kind of like the FedEx of your body, and any L-carnitine deficiency can reduce the amount of fatty acids available for energy production in the mitochondria of muscle cells and to support brain health.
+Any L-carnitine deficiency can reduce the amount of fatty acids available for energy production in the mitochondria of muscle cells and to support brain health.

-Some studies have shown that boosts of this amino acid may help your body burn away love handles, making it a suitable weight loss supplement .
+A pivotal study by the National Institutes of Health (NIH) has shown that boosts of this amino acid may help your body burn away love handles, making it a suitable weight loss supplement .

 “L-carnitine is a chemical similar to an amino acid that is produced in the body.
 The body can convert L-carnitine to other chemicals called acetyl-Lcarnitine and propionyl-Lcarnitine.”